 Upon entering into this Term Loan, we are obligated to make monthly, interest-only payments until March 29, 2019 and, thereafter, to pay 33 consecutive, equal monthly installments of principal and interest from April 1, 2019 through December 1, 2021.
-The outstanding Term Loan bears a variable interest at an annual rate of 1.25% above the prime rate, which was 4.5% at December 31, 2017.
-In addition, a final payment equal to 8.0% of the Term Loan is due upon the earlier of the maturity date, acceleration of the term loans or prepayment of all or part of the term loans.
+The outstanding Term Loan bears a variable interest at an annual rate of 1.25% above the prime rate, which was 5.5% at December 31, 2018.
+In addition, a final payment equal to 8.0% of the Term Loan is due upon the earlier of the maturity date, acceleration of the Term Loan or prepayment of all or part of the Term Loan.
 We accrue the final payment amount of \$1.6 million, to outstanding debt by charges to interest expense using the effective-interest method from the date of issuance through the maturity date.

-Additionally, we, as the borrower, are required to maintain a minimum cash, cash equivalents and marketable securities balance at Silicon Valley Bank of no less than 105% of the total outstanding principal balance of the Term Loan, which as of December 31, 2017 was \$21.0 million.
+Additionally, we, as the borrower, are required to maintain a minimum cash, cash equivalents and marketable securities balance at Silicon Valley Bank of no less than 105% of the total outstanding principal balance of the Term Loan, which as of December 31, 2018 and December 31, 2017 was \$21.0 million.